 Taking Part: information for survey users

-- meet the needs and interests of everyone who uses Taking Part data, including relevant public bodies and the public
+- meet the needs and interests of everyone who uses Taking Part data.

 Taking Part has been designated a National Statistic by the UK Statistics Authority, meaning that it meets the highest possible standards of quality.

 The latest statistical releases for the Taking Part survey can be found on the Taking Part survey statistical releases page.

 Dates of upcoming releases are published in the DCMS Official Statistics Releases Calendar.